eigerco/uniffi-zcash-lib/README.md

 This project provides a [CI pipeline](./.github/workflows/) that automatically publish each language package:

-- Swift: Go to `File > Add Packages ...` and paste this URL into the search bar in the upper right corner of the modal: https://github.com/eigerco/uniffi-swift-pkg/
+- Swift: Go to `File > Add Packages ...` and paste [this URL](https://github.com/eigerco/uniffi-swift-pkg/) into the search bar in the upper right corner of the modal window.
 - Ruby: published on RubyGems through Github, instructions at [this link](https://github.com/orgs/eigerco/packages/rubygems/zcash)
 - Kotlin: published on Maven through Github, instructions at [this link](https://github.com/eigerco/uniffi-kotlin-pkg/packages/1895780)
 - Python: it may be downloaded with pip as a release from our repo: